STEP

 LET'S CHOOSE YOUR LIEN

-Personal property of a debtor refers to all movable assets they own—things that are not real estate.
-Personal property is broadly defined as any asset that isn’t real property (land or buildings).
-For debtors, this typically includes:
+A Personal Property Lien impacts all movable assets a debtor may own now or may apply for or own in the future—things that are not real estate.
+Personal property is broadly defined as any asset that isn’t real property (like land or a building).
+A Personal Property Lien includes:

 -

-Covers movable assets – Cars, bank accounts, business equipment, jewelry, furniture, appliances, electronics, clothing, collectibles, art, motorcycles, boats, RVs and other valuables can be targeted.
+Covers personal movable assets – Cars, bank accounts, business equipment, jewelry, furniture, appliances, electronics, clothing, collectibles, art, motorcycles, boats, RVs and other valuables.

 -